hapijs/hapi/docs/Reference.md

     - `name` - an identifier used later when provisioning or configuring caching for routes, helpers, or plugins.
 Each connection name must be unique.
 A single item may omit the `name` option which defines the default cache.
 If every connection includes a `name`, a default memory cache is provisions as well as the default.
+    - `shared` - if `true`, allows multiple cache users to share the same segment (e.g. multiple servers in a pack using the same route and cache.
+      Default to not shared.

 - `cors` - the [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) protocol allows browsers to make cross-origin API calls.
 CORS is required by web applications running inside a browser which are loaded from a different domain than the API server.
 CORS headers are disabled by